beyondbrokkoli/phia/README.md

   ./target/release/phia >/dev/null ran
    10.01 ± 0.35 times faster than luajit main.lua >/dev/null
 ```
-This 10x performance gap is not because LuaJIT is slow—18 seconds for 8+ billion dynamic iterations is an incredible feat of engineering.
-The gap exists because trace-based JIT compilers and AOT static analyzers operate under fundamentally different constraints:
+This performance gap is not because LuaJIT is slow, it exists because trace-based JIT compilers and AOT static analyzers operate under fundamentally different constraints:

 1. **Proofs vs. Speculation:** Because Lua tables can grow dynamically, a JIT compiler must insert bailout guards and bounds checks into its generated machine code.
 If a loop writes past an array's capacity, the trace must abort, reallocate memory, and resume. **Phia** uses static Scalar Evolution (SCEV) to prove the exact capacity a loop will need *before* it runs, hoisting a single, exact memory allocation into the pre-header and entirely eliminating runtime bounds checks.
 2. **The SIMD Barrier:** A trace JIT operates on sequential, scalar instructions interspersed with bailout guards.
 Because Phia proves memory safety ahead of time, it emits clean, branchless, unaliased Rust code (using `*mut T` pointers).
 This allows the LLVM backend to auto-vectorize the innermost loops, processing 4 to 8 array slots simultaneously per CPU cycle via hardware SIMD instructions.